voxeet/comms-cpp-injection-demo/README.md

 The default spatial environment for the spatial scene is also parsed from the `injection-input.json` file.
 If you decide to change these values, please ensure your environment is in sync with the spatial settings of other clients joining the same conference.

+The video codec to be used when creating the conference is read from the `injection-input.json` file.
+If this injection instance is the first client to create the conference with given alias this video codec will be used for the conference.
+If the conference already exists the codec has already been set.
+The default in the file has been set to VP8.

 Now to inject media into the conference execute the `demo.py` script:
 ```
 cd build/